lucyzhang3630/Coursera-Princeton-Algorithm-Part-1/README.md

 # Coursera-Princeton-Algorithom-Part-1
-A java repo for princeton algorithom assignment code
+A java repo for Princeton algorithom assignment code.
+### Assignment 1 - Percolation using union find algorithom